Mixing rates of the geometrical neutral Lorenz model: Introduction

-\eteo A first question that presents itself is of course if these bounds are sharp, and if current operator renewal theory methods \cite{Sarig, Gouezel} cannot prove that.
-We say more on this at the end of Section~\ref{Sec. numerics}.
+A first question that presents itself is of course if these bounds are sharp, and if current operator renewal theory methods \cite{Sarig, Gouezel} cannot prove that.
+We say more on this at the end of Section~\ref{Sec. proof of decay of correlations Neutral}.

-The proof of Theorem~\ref{Poly decay Neutral geom Lorenz flow Thm} will be split in three cases.
-The first one is done by taking the parameters $c_0=c_2=0$ in \eqref{Neutral system} and we will call this the Neutral Model 1.
-The second case we let $a_1=b_1=0$ and we will denote it as the Neutral Model 2.
-The third one, and the most general, is obtained when we consider all parameters to be positive and different from zero.
-For the first two neutral models, we obtain an explicit form of the Poincar\'e map, since we can solve the differential equation in the $y$ component.
+For the proof of Theorem~\ref{Poly decay Neutral geom Lorenz flow Thm}, we obtain an explicit form of the Poincar\'e map, since we can solve the differential equation in the $y$ component.
 Thus we are able to prove polynomial decay of correlations by using the results on non-uniformly hyperbolic flows established by B\'alint \textit{et al.} in \cite{PolynomialDecayBalint}.

 For the third model the situation is more subtle since, to our knowledge, finding the solution of the differential equation in the $y$ component is next to impossible.
 To overcome this problem we will analyse and compare, with numerical methods, the limit behaviour of the Dulac maps obtained in \cite{Volume} and \cite{Regular} and adapted to our framework.
 More precisely, we will analyse the limit behaviour of the maps $\fun{D_1}{\Sigma}{S}$ obtained for each Neutral model.
 This is sufficient since the Poincar\'e maps considered in this work are given by $\Pneu=P_2\circ D_1$, where $P_2$ is a diffeomorphism and the map $D_1$ is the Dulac map from the cross-section $\Sigma$ to the cusps $S$, which depends on the differential equation being considered.
 Therefore, the behavioural changes exhibited by the map $\Pneu$ are represented by the changes of the map $D_1$.
+Dulac in \cite{Dulac} made a significant contribution to solving Hilbert's 16th problem by incorporating his map as an element to establish that polynomial vector fields in the plane possess a limited number of limit cycles, demonstrating that they cannot have an infinite number of such cycles.

+The numerical analysis on the behaviour of the Dulac maps will give us the plausibility of the following conjecture.